kamsinw/vitelcomapi/README.md

 # Trivia Game API

 This is the RESTful API backend for the Trivia Game platform, built using **Flask** and **MongoDB**.
-It supports both user and admin interfaces, managing authentication, question handling, gameplay logic, and performance tracking for 10,000+ concurrent users.
+It supports both user and admin interfaces, managing authentication, question handling, gameplay logic, and performance tracking.

 ## 🌟 Features